On the (Classical and Quantum) Fine-Grained Complexity of Approximate CVP and Max-Cut: Introduction

 \subsection{Open questions}

-We leave the following questions to future research. \begin{enumerate} \item Can the fine-grained hardness of \gammacvptwo be further extended to show that there are no $O(2^{n^{1-\delta}})$-time algorithms with $\delta > 0$ for \gammacvptwo with approximation factors further into the $\mathrm{poly}(\log n)$ regime and even beyond it towards $\sqrt{n}$ regime used by modern cryptography? \item Can the fine-grained hardness results shown in this work also be applied to the approximate Shortest Vector Problem? \item Do fine-grained reductions to \gammacvp which utilize the ``full power'' of \gammacvp beyond what can be done with \gammabinarycvp, by using lattice coordinates with many different coefficients, lead to stronger lower bounds? \item The ``no-go'' results and reductions discussed in this paper suggest that \weightedmaxcut and \gammacvptwo belong together in a certain fine-grained complexity class, and that this class is separate from the much better understood fine-grained complexity class to which \ksat belongs.
-What is the fine-grained complexity lower bound for this class?
+We leave the following questions to future research. \begin{enumerate} \item Can the fine-grained hardness of \gammacvptwo be further extended to show that there are no $O(2^{n^{1-\delta}})$-time algorithms with $\delta > 0$ for \gammacvptwo with approximation factors further into the $\mathrm{poly}(\log n)$ regime and even beyond it towards $\sqrt{n}$ regime used by modern cryptography? \item Now that we have identified that fine-grained approximation-ratio preserving reductions are achievable, can we create other fine-grained approximation-ratio preserving reductions that help answer questions in the hardness of approximation? \item Can the fine-grained hardness results shown in this work also be applied to the approximate Shortest Vector Problem? \item Do fine-grained reductions to \gammacvp which utilize the ``full power'' of \gammacvp by using lattice coordinates with many different coefficients instead of just two lead to stronger lower bounds?
+Or maybe \gammacvp fully characterized by existing reductions, since for $1 < p< \infty$ any line formed by a basis vector can only be closest to the target at two points in the $\ell_p$-norm\footnote{\cite{ABGS21} give a good technical argument for this possibility.}?
+If the former is true, then hopefully we can use the proof can prove much higher fine-grained lower bounds on \gammacvp.
+If the latter is true, then we can use existing algorithms to match our current lower bounds.
+See \cref{sec:lattice-problems} for how \gammacvp problems with different lattice coefficients relate to each other. \item The ``no-go'' results and reductions discussed in this paper suggest that \weightedmaxcut and \gammacvptwo belong together in a certain fine-grained complexity class, and that this class is separate from the much better understood fine-grained complexity class to which \ksat belongs.
+What is the true fine-grained complexity lower bound for this class?
 How should we formulate a fine-grained lower bound conjecture for this class, and which problem should the conjecture be formulated for?
 One candidate is that there is no $O(2^{n^{1-\delta}})$-time Max-Cut algorithm for $\delta > 0$; another candidate in use by some cryptographers is that there is no $O(2^{0.2075 n})$-time algorithm for \gammacvptwo. \end{enumerate}